Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     If you encounter this go to [Granting Admin Consent](#granting-admin-consent) to resolve this issue and then try to run the application again.

+6. Select a Subscription within your Azure Account that will be used for creating Azure resources.
+If just one Subscription exists in your Account, then it will be listed and application will proceed further, otherwise you have to select Subscription from the list of available Subscriptions:

+    ``` bash
+    The following subscription will be used:
+    DisplayName: 'Visual Studio Enterprise', SubscriptionId: 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'
+    ```

-6. Provide a name for the AAD applications that will be registered.
+7. Provide a name for the AAD applications that will be registered.
 You will be asked for one name, but 3 applications will be registered:

     * one with `-services` suffix added to provided name